"Channel 9 News: In The Beginning" was written by Allan White and was last updated in February 1999.

 At that time, CEO Mort Watters contacted Al Schottelkotte and offered Al the job of organizing a WCPO-TV News Department and himself anchoring a daily television news broadcast.

 Schottelkotte, then 33, was working at the Cincinnati Enquirer as a featured columnist.
-Al also had a radio job -- broadcasting a 15-minute 6 p.m. news program from WSAI-AM, with studios located in the old Hotel Sinton, at Fourth and Vine streets downtown (site of the present Provident Bank Tower).
+Al also had a radio job -- broadcasting a 15-minute, 6 p.m. news program from WSAI-AM.

-In that summer of 1959, Scripps Howard owned and operated the Cincinnati Post, WCPO-AM radio, and WCPO Television, now an ABC-TV Network affiliate.
+In that summer of 1959, Scripps Howard owned and operated the Cincinnati Post, WCPO-AM radio, and WCPO Television, which was an ABC-TV Network affiliate at the time.

-I was a reporter for the Cincinnati Post at the time, and on weekends did radio news for WCPO-AM.
+In 1959, I was a reporter for the Cincinnati Post.
+On weekends, I did radio news for WCPO-AM.
 My friend Jack Fogarty was the news director for WCPO radio, and had asked me to help out during a manpower shortage.